This bathroom sign says:

 It often happens in Singapore that phrasal verbs, the bane of English learners the world over, are obliviously misused.
 The verb ‘throw away’ often becomes just ‘throw’.
 An air freshening product claims it can ‘rid odour’ rather than ‘get rid of odors’.
 It should come as no surprise that the ‘of’ in ‘dispose of’ is entirely dispensed with.

-If I were to edit the sign, afterwords it would say something more like this:
+If I were to edit the sign, afterwards it would say something more like this:

 Do not throw sanitary pads into the toilet bowl as doing so will block the drain.
 Please dispose of them in the bins provided.
 Thank you for your cooperation.